 Inspection / Repairs:

 After you find a home, there is a due diligence period, to allow for a home inspection (paid for by you).
 When the inspector completes the report, you can request repairs from the seller.
 This is another negotiation period, and the seller may make all or some repairs, offer a reduced sales price, or not be willing to offer any concessions.
-Whatever the seller decides, you can decide if you’re willing to accept the decision, or terminate the contract.
-If a contract is terminated during the due diligence, you should be entitled to the return of your earnest money.
+After the seller decides, you can decide if you’re willing to accept the decision, or terminate the contract.
+If you terminate the contract during the due diligence, you should be entitled to the return of your earnest money.